thc282/InstantWebQRScanExt/README.md

 Step to installing the extension

-1. Download the file in release
+1. Download the `ZIP` file in [release][release]
-2. Extract them
-3. Go to browser -> setting -> extension
+2. Go to browser 3 dot menu -> extension
-4. Turn on the developer mode
+3. Turn on the developer mode
-5. Choose Load unpacked (upper left)
-6. Select the folder
+4. Drag and drop the `ZIP` file into the browser

 > I might put in chrome web store in future
 <p align="right">(<a href="#readme-top">back to top</a>)</p>